Our Mission: To be the champions of all youth in our community, on and off the ice, through the power of hockey.

 Pittsburgh Penguins Foundation

-The Pittsburgh Penguins Foundation continues to proudly partner with the Mighty Penguins Sled Hockey organization.
+The Pittsburgh Penguins Foundation continues to partner with the Mighty Penguins Sled Hockey organization by awarding a $25,000 grant to support the 2022 sled hockey season.
+The longstanding partnership supports ice rental, league fees, tournaments, and athletic development.
 The mission of the Penguins Foundation is to actively promote physical well being, encourage teamwork, and provide essential life skills to young people in our community.
 True to this mission, the Pittsburgh Penguins Foundation has proudly supported both the youth and adult athletes at the Mighty Penguins.
 Getting a good workout, building self-esteem, and being part of a team are just a few of the benefits that sled hockey has to offer the amazing athletes at the Mighty Pens!

 In 2010, the Pittsburgh Penguins Foundation enthusiastically supported the Mighty Penguins Senior Team at the 1st USA Hockey NHL Sled Classic in Denver, Colorado.
 The NHL sponsored tournament gave adult sled hockey teams across the country the opportunity to compete while representing their local NHL franchise.
 Through the Penguins Foundation support, the Mighty Penguins had the opportunity to represent not just the Pittsburgh Penguins, but our fans and the city of Pittsburgh as well.
 The Mighty Pens team proudly returned with a bronze medal!